 Structural steel connections are designed as either friction or bearing type bolted connections or welded connections.
 Bolted connections are designed in accordance with AISC N690, with guidance from AISC, Manual of Steel Construction, Volume II.
 Welded connections are designed in accordance with AISC N690, American Welding Society (AWS) D1.1, and AWS D1.6.
-Guidance for the design of connections and member properties for hollow structural sections (HSS) is given in AISC Connections Manual for Hollow Structural Sections.
+Guidance for the design of connections and member properties for hollow structural sections (HSS) is given in AISC Connections Manual for Hollow Structural Sections or AISC Steel Design Guide 24 for Hollow Structural Section Connections.